aleksandara/jsbus/README.markdown

 });
 ```

-You can even subscribe the same callback to multiple events simultaneously.
+You can subscribe the same callback to multiple events simultaneously.

 ```javascript
 eventBus.subscribe(["my.event-one", "my.event-two"], function(event) {